AkronJAMES-2306/Convin_backedtask/README.md

 # Convin_backendtask
+Hello, I am Arvind Venkat Ramanan and here is my backend task

+Objective:-
-Backend Intern Task to Design and implement a backend for a daily-expenses sharing application.
+To Design and implement a backend for a daily-expenses sharing application.

 # Expense Tracker Application